Long-lived Light Mediators in a Higgs Portal Model at the FCC-ee: Role of Colliders in exploring the Benchmarks

 Both criteria result in a null background.
 This can be seen in Fig.\,\ref{fig:higgs_bkg}.
+The {\it red dashed lines} indicate the cuts on $m_{\rm vtx}$ and $d_0$ according to \textit{Criterion 1}.
 In the case of the background events, the final state particles from the vertices do not have an invariant mass above the $c\bar{c}$ threshold, and the $d_0$ of the vertices do not exceed $5$\,mm.
 There are events whose vertex has $d_0$ greater than 2\,mm; however, no event has two such vertices.
 The number of signal events vary depending on the criteria.
 They are listed for each benchmark in Table\,\ref{tab:BPB3B7_cuts}.
 For BPB7 and BPB8, where the mass of the LLP is 40\,GeV, the momentum boost for such a particle is less.
 Therefore, we observe that the number of displaced events increases for higher $c\tau$, as it helps the LLP satisfy the displacement criteria.

+Taking a more conservative approach, we select a region that lies farther from the background-populated region in Fig.\,\ref{fig:higgs_bkg}.
+We tighten \textit{Criterion 1} by imposing a stricter cut of $d_0>10~\text{mm}$.
+This results in signal yields of $6.49\pm1.87$, $4.76\pm0.36$, $48.49\pm1.22$, $0.64\pm0.06$, $213.96\pm6.66$, and $1393.24\pm12.02$ for benchmarks BPB3, BPB4, BPB5, BPB6, BPB7, and BPB8 respectively.
+For a majority of benchmark scenarios, the more conservative selection retains sufficient number of signal events, while maintaining zero background.

 We note that for a lighter mass of the LLP, the higher $c\tau$ results in the loss of events because the search is in the VTX and/or DCH, so with a higher boost and longer lifetime, the particles decay after passing the VTX/DCH and thus escape detection.
 BPB6, especially, has less than 1 remaining signal event.
 In that case, it shall be critical to search for events from such benchmarks in the muon spectrometer.
 An MS analysis would entail selection cuts similar to those listed in Table\,\ref{tab:bkg_ccbb_higgs_cuts}, except for the fact that the decay vertex is detected in the muon spectrometer ($D_{\rm vtx}\in~\text{MS}$) and $N_{\rm vtx}\geq1$.
 The last condition indicates that an event is selected even if only one of the two $c\bar{c}$ clusters is detected in the MS. With this analysis, we find that BPB6 results in 9 events, while the background remains zero.
 It is also important to note that the absence of any events in the VTX+DCH analysis for BPB6 is a direct consequence of the $N_{\rm vtx} =2$ condition.
 To demand that both of the light LLPs with decay lengths of 1\,m decay within the VTX and DCH components is excessively restrictive.
 We weaken the $N_{\rm vtx}$ cut and instead impose stricter cuts on $d_T$ and $d_0$: $N_{\rm vtx}\geq 1,~d_T>150~ \text{mm},~d_0>10~ \text{mm},~m_{\rm vtx} >2~\text{GeV}$.
 With these cuts, the VTX+DCH analysis yields 7 events for BPB6.